USMLE vs MCAT

-All the sections except for CARS are 59 multiple choice questions that you have 95 minutes to answer.
+All the sections, except for CARS, are made up of 59 multiple choice questions, which you will have 95 minutes to answer.
 The CARS section is 53 multiple choice questions that you have 90 minutes to answer.
 You will have two 10-minute breaks and one 30-minute break during the duration of the exam.

-Some examples of topics you will have to be familiar with for this area include: the cell, embryogenesis, the endocrine system, the immune system, the cardiovascular system, genetics, amino acids, DNA/RNA, biological membranes, and metabolism.
+Some examples of topics you will have to be familiar with to pass this section include: the cell, embryogenesis, the endocrine system, the immune system, the cardiovascular system, genetics, amino acids, DNA/RNA, biological membranes, and metabolism.

-The Chemical and Physical Foundations of Biological Systems section also known as the Chem/Physics section will require you to read passages on and solve problems regarding chemistry, physics, organic chemistry, and some biochemistry.
-They will span the material you cover in the introductory level of these courses in college.
-In addition, of all the sections this section will require you to do some basic math without a calculator.
+The Chemical and Physical Foundations of Biological Systems section, also known as the Chem/Physics section, will require you to read passages on and solve problems regarding chemistry, physics, organic chemistry, and some biochemistry.
+These questions will cover the material you learned in introductory college courses.
+In addition, this section will require you to do some basic math without a calculator.

-The Psychological, Social, and Biological Foundations of Behavior also known as Psych/Soc for short assess your ability to look at psychology/sociology research and apply statistical principles.
+The Psychological, Social, and Biological Foundations of Behavior section, also known as Psych/Soc for short, assesses your ability to look at psychology/sociology research and apply statistical principles.
 You will also be asked to assess behavioral data and sociocultural determinants of health.

 Some examples of topics you will have to be familiar with for this area include: behavior, psychological disorders, consciousness and sensation, stress, motivation, identity, development, social inequities, and demographics.